MinoruKobayashi1131/hello_caffe/README.md

-# hello_caffe
+hello_caffe

-Hello World for Caffe.
+It is Hello World for Caffe.